evmanhq/evman/README.md

 EVMAN_HOST | full address to use oauth, e.g. https://www.evman.io
 EVMAN_DOMAIN | Main domain part of your service, e.g. evman.io
-EVMAN_SCHEME | Scheme used for accessing the service, e.g. https SECRET_KEY_BASE | Used to encrypt cookie based sessions
+EVMAN_SCHEME | Scheme used for accessing the service, e.g. https EVMAN_REQUIRE_INVITATION | If set to 'true' evman will require invitation for new users to register SECRET_KEY_BASE | Used to encrypt cookie based sessions

 Database configuration